 You can use historical data to backtest the trading strategies you create.
 Although this is beneficial, Zenbot, like Gekko, will rely heavily on OHLCV data, which is arguably unreliable.

 Apart from the backtesting simulator, Zenbot has a paper trading feature that enables developers to simulate trading using real-time market data.
 This is perfect for evaluating emerging ideas against historical consumer data.

 "Automated cryptocurrency portfolio management platform."

 Backtesting cryptocurrencies against historical evidence enables one to evaluate the cryptocurrency portfolio's dynamics.
-Holderlab.io's backtest module enables you to evaluate the selected technique.
+Holderlab.io's backtest module enables you to assess the selected technique.

-This section will walk you through the process of backtesting your techniques on this platform.
+This section will walk you through backtesting your techniques on this platform.

 Step 1: Navigate to the backtest section; here, you can either upload your portfolio through the "load portfolio" button or build/pick a portfolio by selecting and adding cryptocurrencies.

 Step 2: Once you've chosen the cryptocurrency portfolio to test, you'll need to enter the required weight (distribution in percent) for each cryptocurrency; the total weight of all cryptocurrencies should be 100% if a lower or higher percentage does not function.
 Additionally, you can add and delete cryptocurrencies by clicking the "X" and "+" keys.